BerkeleyHCI/edg-ide/ide-getting-started.md

 _In this section, you'll insert an abstract power converter to fix the prior error, and refine it with a specific part number._

 Repeat the add block flow with the abstract **BuckConverter** block.
-Remember to select a logical location for insertion.
+Remember to select a logical location for insertion, between the barrel jack and the loads it will serve.
-Similar to the barrel jack, the inserted `BuckConverter` also takes a parameter `output_voltage`.
+Similar to the barrel jack, the inserted `BuckConverter` also takes a parameter, `output_voltage` which defines the target output voltage.
 Let's ask for a **3.3v ±5%** output voltage:

 ```python